 The announcement by Oracle about the new Always Free Cloud Tier is fantastic news.
 You can now have two free Autonomous Databases with APEX up and running in a few minutes.
 It’s free for anyone to use and is great for existing APEX developers or anyone who wants to see what APEX is capable of.
+Before you read on, you can find out more about our APEX Services here.

 After reading the announcement and reviewing the limitations, I wanted to know how easy it would be to get an APEX environment up and running in the free cloud.
-I also wanted to know if I could use a third party solution for PDF printing.
+I also wanted to know if I could use a third-party solution for PDF printing.

-I am pleased to say I found it very straight-forward to get my first Autonomous Database and APEX environment up and running, the whole process only took me about 15 minutes.
+I am pleased to say I found it very straightforward to get my first Autonomous Database and APEX environment up and running, the whole process only took me about 15 minutes.

 For generating PDFs from APEX, I decided to use PL/PDF as it’s simple to install and only requires a new schema and a set of packages, tables and types to be created.
 It is also quick to develop a sample test print.
 If you have not used it before you can download a trial from www.plpdf.com.